myTerminal/slide-gazer/README.md

 Use the **Preferences** button on the top-right corner to reveal more options like animations and slide auto-transition.

+While viewed on a mobile phone or a tablet with a touch-screen, a bar is displayed at the bottom edge to be able to navigate through slides.

 ### Controlling a slide-show

 While a presentation is being presented, select **Control** from the top-right corner of the screen to view the URL that can be used to control the presentation from another device.